gefyrahq/gefyra/carrier2/README.md

 The Gefyra bridge object describes the dispatching configuration for Carrier2.
 We always want a default upstream: the shaddow deployment created for a GefyraMount object.
-Every Gefyra user bridge is subsequently added to Carrier2 to match certain HTTP attributes, for example a header value or a path prefix, and directed to the local Gefyra client.
+Every Gefyra user bridge is subsequently added to Carrier2 to match certain HTTP attributes, for example a header value or a path prefix.
+Matched traffic will be directed to the local Gefyra client container.

 ### Example Config and Structure